 Calling all vintage Shiny Brite ornament lovers!
 I’ve searched all the way up to the North Pole to find the most creatively amazing ways to display your favorite ornaments.
 These Shiny Brite decorating ideas are Santa approved.
+I’m also excited to share with you my latest Shiny Brite finds (I hit the motherload)!

 Don’t miss this fun little video below showing off some of my favorite Shiny Brites from my huge collection.